There are over 5.5 million people who provide care for loved ones throughout the UK, with approximately 66,000 of those carers living in Cornwall.

-The report shows many important factors for consideration when caring for carers, but 78% of people felt that one of the 'most needed' forms of help and support is being able to take a break from the caring role, with 58% of those needing a break away from the people they care for.
+The report shows many important factors for consideration when caring for carers and 78% of people felt that one of the 'most needed' forms of help and support is being able to take a break from the caring role, with 58% of those needing a break away from the people they care for.

-Is it a coffee with friends, a walk on the beach or in the park, attending a group activity or something completely different.
+Whether it's a coffee with friends, a walk on the beach or in the park, attending a group activity or something completely different.
 Share your thoughts and ideas with others on Ask Cornwall by adding your comments to the conversation;

 Ask Cornwall has several partnership opportunities that can facilitate crowd sourcing and support quality improvement initiatives or service improvement projects within your business, company or department, if you would like to know more please contact Healthwatch Cornwall at - email@example.com